 I specifically chose the word “supporting” rather than “holding” in the title of this section, and you may be wondering why.
-The simple reason is that holding things often implies grasping or clutching, neither of which promote pain-free, balanced technique.
+The simple reason is that holding things often implies grasping or clutching, neither of which promote pain free, well balanced technique.
 Most people playing the cello for the first few times notice an overwhelming tendency to hold it by squeezing their knees against it and using one or both of their hands to steady it.
 By creating an accurate mental image and understanding of how to interact with your cello from the earliest possible stage, you have a much better chance of laying a solid foundation for great cello technique.

 Now that you’ve explored your ideal sitting posture and the concept of balancing on your seat, you’re ready to bring your cello into the equation.
 Your first task is to pull out and fasten the spike, and you’ll want to know precisely how long it ought to be.
 The answer is annoying, but get used to it because you’ll be hearing it a lot in response to pertinent questions about playing the cello: It depends.
 You see, it’s not only your height that will influence the length of your spike; it’s the length of your legs, your torso, your arms and your seat.
 Then there is the terribly inexact science of personal preference, which will take a while to discover.
 As a rough guide: when you are sitting with your cello, the C tuning peg (the lower right-hand peg) should be level with or just behind your left ear.
 If you feel as if the cello is pushing you backwards and it seems to hobble around just above your knees rather than rest between them, the spike is too long.
 Conversely if the angle of the instrument is too vertical, the spike is too short.
 You will find yourself experimenting with different lengths for a while in the early stages.
 When you have found a length that works for you, use a permanent marker to make a small mark on the spike.
 This will avoid wasting time lengthening and shortening it before you can settle into your practice sessions.